lgastako/project/README.md

     - con: clashses with DOS cmd shell
       - could do "cmds" or "cmdz" or something but that doesn't have the same ring
         - maybe "commando" with a hint towards "command do"

+  - projector
+    - I like this name and it goes with the notion that you're projecting the in form of the command into the out form, but the question then becomes what should the command be?
+It should be short.

+      Ideas:
+      - p
+      - pj
+      - pro
+      - proj

   - Something arbitrary like gulp/grunt/etc